raph-amiard/LASY-epita/src/TP/3_introduction_to_ada_2_TP.md

 - `Ref`.
 Ref allows referencing a name, introduced by a let, and the result of the evaluation will be the value of the binding.

+> [!IMPORTANT]
+>
 > To represent the scopes, you can use either an array, or a hash map.
 Hash
 > maps are in `Ada.Containers.Hashed_Maps`
+>
+> You can use https://learn.adacore.com/courses/intro-to-ada/chapters/standard_library_containers.html#hashed-maps as an example of how to use hash maps
+>

 Write new tests in the test main for those two new constructs.

 ### Exercise 4 [BONUS]